eengl/fortran-strings/README.md

 All functions return a deferred-length, allocatable character scalar (``character(len=:), allocatable``) with the exception of **``str_count``** which returns an integer and **``str_test``** which returns a logical.

+For more detailed documentation, see https://eengl.github.io/fortran-strings/

 ## Requirements

+* CMake v3.15+
 * Fortran compiler (tested with gfortran 4.8.4 and later)

 ## Installation